anhcraft/momo-api/README.md

 - All common MoMo endpoints are listed at `utils/constants.go`
 - MoMo uses SSL and some secure APIs may require additional encryption
 - To find out the app version, check out the info of an arbitrary request to the MoMo servers
+- To work on features, you have to check the network and look at the decompiled app code.
+- The MoMo app contains a core written in Java and several modules written in React Native.
+The React Native module uses Hermes VM instructions so it is much harder to analyze.
+Recommend tool is https://github.com/P1sec/hermes-dec